sailex428/AI-NPC-Launcher/README.md

 2. **Spawn NPCs**:
     - Use the `/npc add <npcname> <isOffline> <openai|ollama> <llm model>` command to create an NPC.
 (Example: `/npc add sailex428 true openai gpt-4o-mini`) (at this point only openai is supported)
+    - (v1.0.1-alpha) The client will auto connect to localhost:25565

 3. **Remove NPCs**:
     - Use the `/npc remove <npcname>` command to remove an NPC from the game world.